dcfidalgo/slurm_sweeps/README.md

 )
 ```

-Run an HPO experiment using random search and the Asynchronous Successive Halving Algorithm (ASHA).
+Set up an HPO experiment.

 **Arguments**:

-- `train` - A train function that takes as input a `cfg` dict.
+- `train` - A train function that takes as input the `cfg` dict.
-- `cfg` - A dict passed on to the `LICENSEtrain` function.
+- `cfg` - A dict passed on to the `train` function.
   It must contain the search spaces via `slurm_sweeps.Uniform`, `slurm_sweeps.Choice`, etc.
 - `name` - The name of the experiment.
 - `local_dir` - Where to store and run the experiments.
 In this directory